leogermani/wp-assessment-test/Instructions.md

 #### 2. WordPress Custom field

-Create a new WordPress custom fiel (post meta) for the post and display it along with the other metadata under the "Extra metadata" section.
+Create a new WordPress custom field (post meta) for the post and display it along with the other metadata under the "Extra metadata" section.

 The field can have any name and its value is a simple string.